osofariu/micrograd/README.md

 pip install -r requirements.txt
 ```

+Vscode tip: using command pallete, choose `Python: select interpreter` if the code runs fine (having selected the correct virtual environment), but the
+IDE keeps complaining about missing imports.
+It seems that Vscode determines the virtual environment through the python interpreter.

 ### Example usage

 Below is a slightly contrived example showing a number of possible supported operations: